Do you know that one of the most flammable liquids in your car is your brake fluid? Yes, that’s right, your brake fluid.

 - Lack of shielding for gas tanks

 One of the most publicized lawsuits involving an automobile fuel-fed fire was Mosely v.
 General Motors Corp..
 In this case, Shannon Mosely, a 17 year-old high school student, was killed in a collision resulting in a fuel-fed fire in his 1985 GMC Sierra Pickup Truck.
 A suit was filed against GM based on the fact that GM’s gas tank implemented a “side saddle” design, where the gas tank was placed outside the frame of the vehicle.
 This design increased the risk of injury or death based on gasoline fires in side impacts.

 During the trial, an internal GM Memo was introduced that showed GM’s knowledge of the risk of fuel-fed fires as well as a statistical formula, also knows as a risk-utility assessment or cost-benefit analysis concerning the economic impact on GM for fuel-fed fires in GM vehicles.
 This famous memo is known as “The Ivey Memo.”

 After a multi-week trial, in 1993, the jury in Atlanta, Georgia awarded the Mosely family a $105 million verdict, including $101 million in punitive damages.
 GM appealed the verdict but later settled the case for a confidential amount.

-The Texas Automotive Defect Lawyers at Hill Law Firm are currently investigating Jeep Cherokee and Jeep Liberty fires following foreseeable rear-end collisions.
-If you need to consult with an attorney because you have been the victim of an automobile fuel-fed fire, call the Automobile Fire Attorneys at Hill Law Firm for a free consultation at one of our convenient locations in Houston or San Antonio.
+The Texas Automotive Defect Lawyer at Hill Law Firm is currently investigating Jeep Cherokee and Jeep Liberty fires following foreseeable rear-end collisions.
+If you need to consult with an attorney because you have been the victim of an automobile fuel-fed fire, call the Automobile Fire Attorney at Hill Law Firm for a free consultation at our San Antonio office.